Margaret Cochran Corbin

-A hero of the American Revolution, Margaret Cochran Corbin was the first woman in combat (combat veteran) during the battle for independence and the first woman to receive a military pension.
+A hero of the American Revolution, Margaret Cochran Corbin was the first woman to receive a military pension.

 The hardships of Corbin’s young life inspired the courage and resilience that would serve her well during the Revolution.
 Born in Franklin County, Pennsylvania on November 12, 1751, she was orphaned at age five, when her father was killed during an Indian raid and her mother was taken captive, never to return.
 She and her brother were adopted and raised by an uncle.